goofball564/LiveSplit.SpyroTheDragonBonkCounter/README.md

 ### How to Install

-See instructions in the releases section, to the right.
+Download from the release section, to the right.
+Place LiveSplit.SpyroTheDragonBonkCounter.dll in your LiveSplit installation's Components folder, and place PropertyHook.dll in LiveSplit's main directory.

 ### Speedrun Legality